Castles & Palaces

 Florence, Italy From the Duomo, to the Uffizi, to the Ponte Vecchio – the entire Renaissance in one city.

-Van Gogh Museum, Netherlands Despite his troubled life and struggles with madness, Van Gogh’s superb creations are gloriously easy to enjoy in Amsterdam.
+Van Gogh Museum, The Netherlands Despite his troubled life and struggles with madness, Van Gogh’s superb creations are gloriously easy to enjoy in Amsterdam.

 Madrid, Spain With the Prado, Thyssen and Reina Sofía within a single golden mile of art, Madrid is a premier destinations for art lovers.